vyos/vyos-documentation/docs/configuration/trafficpolicy/index.rst

    class (default: 15).

-.. cfgcmd:: set traffic-policy limiter <policy-name> default bandwidth <rate>
+.. cfgcmd:: set qos policy limiter <policy-name> default bandwidth <rate>

    Use this command to configure an Ingress Policer, defining its name and the maximum allowed bandwidth for its default policy.

-.. cfgcmd:: set traffic-policy limiter <policy-name> default burst <burst-size>
+.. cfgcmd:: set qos policy limiter <policy-name> default burst <burst-size>

    Use this command to configure an Ingress Policer, defining its name and the burst size in bytes (default: 15) for its default policy.

-.. cfgcmd:: set traffic-policy limiter <policy-name> class <class ID> priority
+.. cfgcmd:: set qos policy limiter <policy-name> class <class ID> priority
    <value>

    Use this command to configure an Ingress Policer, defining its name,